d2s/Documentation/docs/Encrypted.md

 After the above steps are done executing encrypted backups with RsyncOSX is enabled.
 It is advised to test a restore of the encrypted backup.
 The mapping in `rclone` can be verified by the following command `rclone ls demoEncrypted: --crypt-show-mapping` (the `demoEncrypted:` is the cloudservice name set up in `rclone`).

+A restore of the local encrypted catalog can be verified with `/usr/local/bin/rclone sync demoEncrypted: /Volumes/Home/thomas/tmp --dry-run --verbose` or by RcloneOSX.
+The command restores whatever is saved within the encrypted catalog to my tmp catalog in home directory.

 ### Setup in RcloneOSX

 ![Main view](screenshots/master/encrypted/rclone1.png)